testjavascript/nodejs-integration-tests-best-practices/README.md

 class  FakeMessageQueueProvider  extends  EventEmitter {

 async  ack() {

-const  eventDescription = { event:  'message-acknowledged' };
+this.emit('message-acknowledged', { event:  'message-acknowledged' });//Let the test know that this happened }

-this.emit('message-acknowledged', eventDescription);

-this.emit('message-handled', eventDescription);

-}

 async  sendToQueue(queueName, message) {
 this.emit('message-sent', message);
 }

-async  assertQueue() {}

 async  consume(queueName, messageHandler) {
 // We just save the callback (handler) locally, whenever a message will put into this queue
 // we will fire this handler

 this.messageHandler =  messageHandler;
 }

-// This is the only method that does not exist in the MQ client library

-// It allows us to fake like there is a new message in the queue and start a flow

 async  pushMessageToQueue(queue, newMessage) {

 if (this.messageHandler) {